slyq/Scorpio/README.md

 ## Getting Started

-Download the Scoring Engine folder to a virtual image.
+Download the Scorpio-master.zip to a virtual image.
+See the [getting started](https://github.com/compileSuccess/Scorpio/wiki/Getting-Started) page for more details.

 ### Prerequisites